 The Dangers of Progressive Gum Disease

 Gum disease is a progressive condition affecting the soft and hard tissue of the mouth.
 Plaque and tartar buildup causes bacteria to accumulate, leading to destruction of the gums and jaw bone.
 Untreated gum disease is also linked to systemic health conditions including diabetes and cardiovascular issues.
 Today, treatment for this disease exists that can successfully eradicate bacteria and restore health to the gums through both surgical and non-surgical methods, depending on the case.
 If you have been experiencing symptoms of the first stage of gum disease (gingivitis), such as bleeding and inflamed gums, schedule an evaluation with Dr. Dan Myers at our dental offices in Alpharetta, GA or Sandy Springs, GA.
-Timely treatment is the only way to halt this condition before it leads to tooth loss!
+Timely dental treatment is the only way to halt this condition before it leads to tooth loss!

 Effective, Restorative Gum Disease Treatment